yunchancho/oauth2-restapi-server/README.md

-Social-Logins
+social-oauth2-provider
 =============

-`social-logins` is a prototype for login and connect with some social accounts. `social-logins` also provides oauth2 authorization for local resources.
-This prototype works on [node.js](http://nodejs.org) with [passport](http://github.com/jaredhanson/passport) and [oauth2orize](http://github.com/jaredhanson/oauth2orize) as backend server and [angular.js](http://angularjs.org) frontend. `social-logins` supports the following social accounts as default.
-Once frontend is loggined using social accounts or local account, frontend recieves access token issued by node.js backend server of `social-logins` so that it request some resources like user profile to backend server, passing the access token
+`social-oauth2-provider` is a prototype for logined social accounts to be authorized via OAuth2 by our backend server, so that they can access resources of our backendwith access token.
+Additionally `social-oauth2-provider` provides signup and login feature for local account which also is authorized via OAuth2 for accessing resources of backend server.
+This prototype works on [node.js](http://nodejs.org) with [passport](http://github.com/jaredhanson/passport) and [oauth2orize](http://github.com/jaredhanson/oauth2orize) as backend server and [angular.js](http://angularjs.org) frontend. `social-oauth2-provider` supports the following social accounts as default.
+Once frontend is logined using social accounts or local account, frontend recieves access token issued by node.js backend server of `social-oauth2-provider` so that it request some resources like user profile to backend server, passing the access token

  - Twitter (OAuth1.0A)
  - Facebook (OAuth2)